devops329/devops/instruction/burpSuite/burpSuite.md

 ## Decoder

-The decoder tool allows you to interactively decode and encode text from many different formats.
+The decoder tool allows you to interactively decode and encode text from different formats.

-It supports many different formats including URL, HTML, Base64, Hex, and Gzip.
+It supports many formats including URL, HTML, Base64, Hex, and Gzip.
 You can also apply most of the major hash code operations.

 ![Comparer tool](comparerTool.gif)